 Office of the Consumer Protector

-The Office of the Consumer Protector was primarily established as a provincial protection agency that is aimed at providing access, information, education and redress to consumers within the province who may experience consumer related disputes.
+The Office of the Consumer Protector is aimed at providing access, information, education and compensation to consumers within the province who may experience consumer related disputes.

 The Office consists of three sub-directorates: